xolox/python-linux-utils/README.rst

 forward to 2017 and I found myself wanting to use the same functionality in rsync-system-backup_.
 Three options presented themselves to me:

-1. **Copy/paste the relevant code.** Having to maintain the same code in multiple places causes lower quality code because having to duplicate the effort of writing documentation, developing tests and fixing bugs is a very demotivating endeavor.
+**Copy/paste the relevant code**
+ Having to maintain the same code in multiple places causes lower quality code because having to duplicate the effort of writing documentation, developing tests and fixing bugs is a very demotivating endeavor.
 In fact sometime in 2016 I *did* copy/paste parts of this code into a project at work, because I needed similar functionality there.
 Of course since then the two implementations have started diverging 😛.

-2. **Make crypto-drive-manager a dependency of rsync-system-backup.** Although this approach is less ugly than copy/pasting the code, it still isn't exactly elegant because the two projects have nothing to do with each other apart from working with LUKS encrypted disks on Linux.
+**Make crypto-drive-manager a dependency of rsync-system-backup** Although this approach is less ugly than copy/pasting the code, it still isn't exactly elegant because the two projects have nothing to do with each other apart from working with LUKS encrypted disks on Linux.

-3. **Extract the functionality into a new package.** In my opinion this is clearly the most elegant approach, unfortunately it also requires the most work from me 😇.
+**Extract the functionality into a new package**
+ In my opinion this is clearly the most elegant approach, unfortunately it also requires the most work from me 😇.
 On the plus side I'm publishing the new package with a test suite which means less untested code remains in crypto-drive-manager_ (which doesn't have a test suite at the time of writing).

 While extracting the code I shortly considered integrating the functionality into debuntu-tools_, however the `/etc/fstab`_ and `/etc/crypttab`_ parsing